Ann Haskins Foundation

-The Illinois Arts Council awarded Wheaton an $8,000 grant in 2010 to support the annual Artist Series, which brings world-class performing artists to Wheaton "for the purpose of exploring, enjoying, and celebrating God's creative gifts."
+The Illinois Arts Council awarded Wheaton a $6,015 grant in 2013 to support the annual Artist Series, which brings world-class performing artists to Wheaton "for the purpose of exploring, enjoying, and celebrating God's creative gifts."
 Thanks to this grant and others, the Artist Series at Wheaton College has made performances by internationally acclaimed artists accessible and affordable to the local community.

-Tyndale House Foundation and Farney R. Wurlitzer Foundation
+Tyndale House Foundation, Farny R. Wurlitzer Foundation, The DuPage Community Foundation

 The Community Outreach for Developing Artists (CODA) initiative, launched in 2006 by the Community School of the Arts at Wheaton College, has received ongoing grant support from the Tyndale House Foundation, the Farny R. Wurlitzer Foundation, and The DuPage Community Foundation.
 CODA provides no-cost music instruction to more than 500 at-risk children in DuPage County who lack exposure to the arts due to financial and demographic barriers.
 The CODA program is currently focused in West Chicago District 33 schools, with a small component at World Relief DuPage Preschool in Wheaton.
 The District 33 program includes both a Suzuki violin and a recorder program, as well as pre-kindergarten and kindergarten early childhood music classes.

 JCS Fund for Arts and Education at The DuPage Community Foundation